Towards a Practical, Budget-Oblivious Algorithm for the Adwords Problem under Small Bids: Abstract

 \section{Abstract}

-The simplicity of the recently obtained proof of the optimal algorithm for online bipartite matching (OBM), called RANKING \cite{KVV}, naturally raises the possibility of extending this algorithm to the adwords problem, or its special case called SMALL, in which bids are small compared to budgets; the latter has been of considerable practical significance in ad auctions \cite{MSVV}.

-The attractive feature of our approach, in contrast to \cite{MSVV}, was that it would yield a {\em budget-oblivious algorithm}, i.e., during its execution, the algorithm would not need to know what fraction of budget each bidder has spent --- only whether there is budget left-over.
-This would immediately render the algorithm useful for autobidding platforms.
+Motivated by recent insights into the online bipartite matching problem (\textsc{OBM}), our goal was to extend the optimal algorithm for it, namely \textsc{Ranking}, all the way to the special case of adwords problem, called \textsc{Small}, in which bids are small compared to budgets; the latter has been of considerable practical significance in ad auctions \cite{MSVV}.
+The attractive feature of our approach was that it would yield a {\em budget-oblivious algorithm}, i.e., the algorithm would not need to know budgets of advertisers and therefore could be used in autobidding platforms.

-Our attempt met several hurdles, which are described in detail in the paper.
-In particular, a substantial probabilistic development led us to obtain an optimal, online, budget-oblivious algorithm for SINGLE-VALUED, which is intermediate between OMB and the adwords problem; this algorithm is a natural generalization of RANKING.
-For SMALL, we managed to overcome all but one hurdle, namely failure of a property, called the no-surpassing property.
-Interestingly enough, this property plays a minor role in the proofs of RANKING as well as our algorithm for SINGLE-VALUED.

-In this paper, we have stated our result for SMALL, namely an optimal, online, budget-oblivious algorithm, as a Conditional Theorem, after assuming the no-surpassing property.
-Considering the importance of budget-obliviousness, it is important to remove the assumption --- we leave this as an open problem.
-Another viewpoint is that to make the no-surpassing property fail, the instance has to be intricately ``doctored up''.
-Therefore, we believe that in typical instances, this property fails on very few queries, if any; this needs to be experimentally verified.
-If so, our Conditional Algorithm may be useful as such in practice.
+We were successful in obtaining an optimal, budget-oblivious algorithm for \textsc{Single-Valued}, under which each advertiser can make bids of one value only.
+However, our next extension, to \textsc{Small}, failed because of a fundamental reason, namely failure of the {\em No-Surpassing Property}.
+Since the probabilistic ideas underlying our algorithm are quite substantial, we have stated them formally, after assuming the No-Surpassing Property, and we leave the open problem of removing this assumption.

+With the help of two undergrads, we conducted extensive experiments on our algorithm on randomly generated instances.
+Our findings are that the No-Surpassing Property fails less than $2\%$ of the time and that the performance of our algorithms for \textsc{Single-Valued} and \textsc{Small} are comparable to that of \cite{MSVV}.
+If further experiments confirm this, our algorithm may be useful as such in practice, especially because of its budget-obliviousness.